 (d) TAMI-NUNGUA, age 35, literate in English, educated to Standard VII.
-Served in Highlands at MENDI 1960-64 as mission teacher; Councillor for SIPURU 1965-67; was pro-Administration and pro-Council but now appears to be "sitting on a tank water supply.
+Served in Highlands at MENDI 1960-64 as mission teacher; Councillor for SIPURU 1965-67; was pro-Administration and pro-Council but now appears to be "sitting on the fence".